zhousarah/azure-compute-docs/articles/virtual-machines/field-programmable-gate-arrays-attestation.md

 ## Logging into Azure

-Prior to performing any operations with Azure, you must log into Azure and set the subscription that is authorized to call the service.
+Before performing any operations with Azure, you must log into Azure and set the subscription that is authorized to call the service.
 Use the `az login` and `az account set –s <Sub ID or Name>` commands for this purpose.
 Further information about this process is documented here:  [Sign in with Azure CLI](/cli/azure/authenticate-azure-cli).
 Use either the **sign in interactively** or **sign in with credentials** option on the command line.

 ## Creating a storage account and blob container